Cumulus welcomes 21 new members in 2022

 1. Project ‘INTERNATIONALISATION OF EDUCATION, COMPETENT STAFF AND MODERN MANAGEMENT, A GUARANTEE OF QUALITY AND INTERNATIONALISATION’, co-financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development Priority Axis III Higher Education for Economy and Development, Action 3.5 Comprehensive programmes of higher education schools. (in progress; 2018-2022)

-– Launching interdisciplinary second-and third-degree studies in English (currently 22 students and 12 doctoral students finished their education);
+– Launching interdisciplinary second-and third-degree studies in English;

 – Involving lecturers from abroad in conducting and implementing educational programmes short-term and semester-long visits (e.g. Lisa Autogena – Cross Disciplinary Art Professor at the Communication and Computing Research Institute at the Sheffield Hallam University, UK; Prof. Thomas Riesing- Ball State University, USA; Torbjørn Kvasbø, International Academy of Ceramic in Geneva, Norway)

-– Enabling internships and residencies for lecturers of the Academy of Fine Arts in Wrocław in renowned research and artistic centres (e.g. Northern Arizona University; Saga University, Arita, Japan; or International Ceramic Research Center in Skælskør, Denmark).
+– Enabling internships and residencies for lecturers of the Academy of Art and Design in Wrocław in renowned research and artistic centres (e.g. Northern Arizona University; Saga University, Arita, Japan; or International Ceramic Research Center in Skælskør, Denmark).

-3. Project ‘FOREIGN ACCREDITATION’, financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development.
+2. Project ‘FOREIGN ACCREDITATION’, financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development.
 The objective of the project was to increase the recognition and competitiveness of the university in the international arena through obtaining a positive assessment issued by NASAD (the American institution accrediting higher education establishments of the arts).
-After positive recommendations presented by the NASAD’s Visiting Committee, our Academy is waiting for the final decision of the General Assembly meeting in March 2022.
+Currently, the Academy is the only art and design academy in Poland and Europe that has received the Substantial Equivalency by NASAD.

-4. Project ‘WELCOME TO POLAND’ (2019-2022), co-financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development.
-The main objective of the project is to increase the level of internationalisation of the Academy of Fine Arts in Wrocław.
-The Project includes, among others, training for employees strengthening language and intercultural competencies; design and implementation of an English-language system signposting system; adaptation of the library system for the needs of English-speaking readers; and launching a 24/7 security telephone line for a 24-hour security telephone line for foreign students.
+3. Project ‘WELCOME TO POLAND’ (2019-2022), co-financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development.
+The main objective of the project was to increase the level of internationalisation of the Academy.
+The Project included, among others, training for employees strengthening language and intercultural competencies; design and implementation of an English-language system signposting system; adaptation of the library system for the needs of English-speaking readers; and launching a 24/7 security telephone line for a 24-hour security telephone line for foreign students.

-6. Project ‘PROM – INTERNATIONAL SCHOLARSHIP EXCHANGE OF DOCTORAL STUDENTS AND STAFF FROM ABROAD’ (2019-23), co-financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development.
+5. Project ‘PROM – INTERNATIONAL SCHOLARSHIP EXCHANGE OF DOCTORAL STUDENTS AND STAFF FROM ABROAD’ (2019-23), co-financed by the European Union from the European Social Fund under the Operational Programme Knowledge Education Development.
 The aim of the programme is to improve the competencies of doctoral students and academic staff from Poland and abroad through granting scholarships for international exchange.
 Thanks to the PROM grant, the Doctoral School offers possibilities of participation in international conferences, training and summer schools, meeting particular requirements of the PhD candidates as well as enabling didactics professional development (e.g. Impact Conference- the biggest in the world Printmaking conference).
+In May 2022 the Academy organised Research Methods in Visual Arts Sypmosium in which 25 doctoral students representing 17 universities from 18 countries took part.
+Currently, as a response to the war in Ukraine and refugees' needs the programme has been transformed into scholarships grant.
+From October 2022 till February 2023 17 of Ukrainian students, submitted to the Academy upon bilateral agreement, get scholarships.

-8. Project ‘STER- Internationalisation of Doctoral Schools’, financed by the Polish National Agency for Academic Exchange.
-The aim of the project is to develop systemic support for the internationalization of doctoral education.
-The implementation of the project involves the realisation of 14 tasks, including the payment of scholarships for foreign PhD candidates, foreign artistic and research internships for PhD candidates, the participation of foreign supervisors, evaluators and reviewers in the process of doctoral educating, foreign visits of lecturers and visiting professors, courses for staff and PhD candidates in the field of Virtual Exchange, study visits to leading artistic and research centres, and the organisation of an international conference on artistic research.
+7. Project ‘STER- Internationalisation of Doctoral Schools’, financed by the Polish National Agency for Academic Exchange.
+The project develops systemic support for the internationalization of doctoral education.
+The implementation of the project involves the realisation of 14 tasks, including the payment of scholarships for foreign PhD candidates, foreign artistic and research internships for PhD candidates, the participation of foreign supervisors, evaluators and reviewers in the process of doctoral educating, visits of foreign lecturers and professors, courses for staff and PhD candidates in the field of Virtual Exchange, study visits to leading artistic and research centres, and the organisation of an international conference on artistic research.

 In 2021 we have joined the Creator Doctus project which is aimed at creating a framework for a 3rd Cycle award/model for Higher Arts Education (HAE) and an international database of best practice in 3rd Cycle awards in HAE.